Try my creamy smooth lemon chamomile lip balm recipe and your lips will thank you!

 Also known as refined shea butter and unrefined shea butter.
 It has a soft texture and pale color (just what we want for lip balm).
 And is high in vitamins E, A, and F. Shea butter is a nourishing and intense moisturizer, known for healing cracked heels, dry scalp, and eczema.
 With a melting point of 90° F, it melts on contact with skin.
 Perfect for lip balm, right!

 Often used for their scent, essential oils are packed full of therapeutic properties.
-Lemon (Citrus limon) and Chamomile (Matricaria recutita) essential oils in this recipe are both anti-inflammatory (Harmon, 2017).
-I highly recommend using chamomile to improve eczema and dry lips.
-You can use either the roman or german variety in lip balm.
-If you are looking for quality essential oils from a brand you can trust, I highly recommend Aura Cacia.
+Lemon (Citrus limon) and Chamomile (Matricaria recutita) essential oils in this recipe are both wonderful for skincare!.
+I highly recommend using chamomile to improve dry skin and lips.
+You can use either the roman or german variety in lip balm

 Softening Lemon Chamomile Lip Balm Recipe Ingredients: